My Role

 Outreach Events

-Co-branded event materials featured CU Boulder’s beloved mascot, Ralphie, alongside the Flatirons—grounding the campaign in shared campus pride.
-These visuals created a recognizable presence at high-traffic locations and events.
+Co-branded event materials featured CU Boulder’s beloved mascot, Ralphie, alongside the Flatirons—grounding the campaign in campus pride.

-T-shirts, stickers, postcards, table covers, and retractable banners were designed as part of a unified system—turning everyday campus moments into touchpoints for awareness and action.
+T-shirts, stickers, postcards, table covers, and retractable banners were designed as part of a unified system for everyday campus awareness and action.

 T-shirt and stickers